wso2/samples-is/conditional-auth-sample/src/main/resources/sample2/README.md

-# Authentication Steps Based On User Agent
+# Enforcing Multi-factor Authentication Based On User-Agent

 This sample demonstrates a scenario where authentication steps for a user is decided on the user agent used to log in to the system.
+User agent is extracted from the 'User-Agent' header which includes in the authentication request.

 ### Use Case